flutter/website/src/ui/layout/responsive/adaptive-responsive.md

 * [Platform-specific behaviors and adaptations][], a page on this site.
-* [Designing truly adaptive user interfaces][] a blog post and video by Aloïs Deniel, presented at Flutter Viking 2020 conference.
+* [Designing truly adaptive user interfaces][] a blog post and video by Aloïs Deniel, presented at the Flutter Vikings 2020 conference.
 * The [Flutter gallery app][] ([repo][]) has been written as an adaptive app.